davidlidebrandt/milestone-project-4/README.md

 10. Went to settings.
 11. Added all the config vars needed for the project.
 12. Pressed open app.

+### Setting up Stripe, a PostgreSQL database and general environment variables for forking or cloning the project

+The first step after forking or cloning the project would be to install all dependencies needed by the system.
+If the project is opened in GitPod the command in the terminal would be: pip3 install -r requirements.txt.
+If working locally setting up a virtual environment first be recommended and after that running the pip3 install -r requirements.txt command.

+In order for the project to work in a product environment a PostgreSQL database would need to be set up, this process might differ depending upon how you choose to deploy the site but on Heroku you would:
+1. Log in to Heroku.
+2. From the dashboard click the link to the app.
+3. Go to resources.
+4. Click on the find more addons button.
+5. Click on the Heroku Postgres button.
+6. Click on install Heroku Postgres.
+7. Choose the Hobby dev free plan and choose your app in the list.
+8. Press submit form.

+If your using another way of hosting the project include an environment variable called "DATABASE_URL" which only exists in the production environment and create the connection to the database in this section in the settings.py file: if DATABASE_URL:
+    DATABASES = {
+        'default': dj_database_url.parse(DATABASE_URL)
+    }

+In order for the payment and order system to work a Stripe needs to be set up.

 ### Forking the project